BackstagecrewIS/devsite/README.md

 * ### User Stories
   - #### First Time Visitor Goals

     a.
+As a first time visitor, I would like to be able to register to ask questions.

+    b.
 As a first time visitor, I want to be able to ask a question without needing further instructions.

-    b.
+    c.
 As a first time visitor, I want to be able to see if my question has already been answered.

   - #### Returning Visitor Goals

     a.
 As a returning visitor, I want to be able to see if the question I asked, has been answered.

+    b.
+As a returning visitor, I want to be able to delete a question I asked

   - #### Frequent User Goals

     a.
 As a frequent user, I want to be able to browse the questions asked by others.

+    b.
+As a frequent user, I want to be able to delete my account and all questions I asked

 * Design Considerations
   - Colour Scheme

   The colour scheme is the standard bootstrap colour scheme using white background and blue buttons.
   Edit buttons will be yellow and delete buttons, red.

+  The error messages and confirmation in the registration process will be yellow text on a black background to differentiate them from the buttons

   The messages confirm to the user that their question has been submitted.
 These will be yellow text on a black background to differentiate them from the buttons